About

 Well, you can still read the first part of a series, that'll be self-contained.

-The problem is the first parts of multipart series usually has lots of open plot threads designed to encourage you to read part two, or ideally more.
+The problem is the first parts of multipart series almost always have lots of plot threads left open which are designed to encourage you to read part two, and three and four or ideally more.
 Nobody really believes that the first parts of series are fully and completely self-contained works, so we're not going to pretend we do either.

 We almost never read novels from media tie-ins such as Star-Trek / Star-Wars / RPG / TV or Movie novelisations***.
 We know media tie-in novels get a bad rap and that many of them are very good, but very often they require a high level of knowledge of the franchise to be fully appreciated, so we’d rather read full original novels that give you a self-contained reading experience with a beginning, middle, and end.
 If you absolutely need to read trilogies or multipart series, you're probably secretly a fantasy reader anyway 😜